home-assistant/developers.home-assistant/docs/config_entries_config_flow_handler.md

 If a unique ID isn't available, alternatively, the `zerconf`, `homekit`, `ssdp` and `discovery` steps can be omitted, even if they are configured in the integration manifest.
 In that case, the `user` step will be called when the item is discovered.

-Alternatively, if an integration can't get an unique ID all the time (e.g., multiple devices, some have one, some don't), a helper is available that still allows for discovery, as long as there aren't any instances of the integrations configured yet.
+Alternatively, if an integration can't get a unique ID all the time (e.g., multiple devices, some have one, some don't), a helper is available that still allows for discovery, as long as there aren't any instances of the integrations configured yet.

 ```python